UDO Super-6 ► 128 custom sounds

 Phase 2: EXPLORING (User Interface)

 Then things made a U-turn.
 When I started to look more closely at the synth and wanted to actually tweak it in some meaningful way, the user interface seemed alien and I was constantly getting lost.
-There was not a single hour without me having to consult the user’s manual.
+There was not a single hour without me having to consult the user manual.
 There were so many acronyms and symbols.
 Some examples include: “U SIZE”, “DDS”, “SUPER (DDS1)”, “SWM”, “DH”, “W1” (I thought “WTF”).
 Also, there was the shift button which enabled or disabled certain features.
 And the synth had no “SAVE” button for saving patches, let alone a screen to make sense of the mod matrix.
 There was no easy way out – I had to simply learn it all.
 But my educational course lasted no longer than a day, and then things made another U-turn, this time in the positive direction.
-This is relatively quick, especially if compared with synths like Korg Modwave / Wavestate, which are much more difficult to grasp or move around just by intuition.
+This is relatively quick, especially if compared with synths like Korg Modwave / Wavestate, which are much more difficult to grasp or move around, with or without the help of a manual.

 Phase 3: PLAYING (Roland Sound)

-The Super-6 tibmre seemed “good” and satisfying from the get-go.
+The Super-6 timbre seemed pleasing and “right” from the get-go.
 I instantly recognized the Roland Juno / Jupiter sound and I thought that UDO not only copied the looks, but they also transplanted the internal organs to make a modern-day clone of the Japanese classic.
 But then again – I was confused.
 First of all, the sound was unmistakably reminiscent of the aforementioned Juno, but it wasn’t 100% right.
 So I thought to myself: why did they make the synth at all?
-If engineers want to clone a sound, they better clone it right ot not do it at all.
-The Super-6 sounded too clean & hi-fi, too polite.
-I tried to animate or degrade the sound somehow, but there was no satisfactory way to do that.
+If engineers want to clone a sound, they better clone it right, or not do it at all.
+The Super-6 sounded too clean & hi-fi, too polite… I tried to animate or degrade the sound somehow, but there was no satisfactory way to do that.
 The chorus did not have the Juno-esque noise.
 The filter drive was controlled by 3-position switches.
 The cross-mod was sending / receiving only the pitch signal and not the waveshape signal.
 DDS2 (Oscillator 2) could only be detuned 6 semitones instead of the usual 7.

 Phase 4: MORE PLAYING (U.D.O.
 Sound)